 Prospective students may apply for admission to the School by scheduling an interview with the Admissions Department.
-After filling out a pre-application questionnaire, applicants will be interviewed by an Admissions representative to ascertain their interests and previous educational and professional experience.
+After filling out a pre-application questionnaire, applicants will interviewed Admissions by an representative to ascertain their interests and previous professional educational and experience.
 Applicants will then receive a tour of the facility and have an opportunity to ask any questions they may have.